Sturm-Liouville problems with a boundary condition depending linearly on an eigenparameter: Introduction

 in the proofs.
 The earlier works heavily relied on the use of this function.
 Avoiding the use of the characteristic function made the proofs below more simple but it required more delicate use of the associated functions.

 The obtained results are in perfect agreement with Theorem 3 of \cite{shkalikov2}.
-In particular, it was mentioned by A. A. Shkalikov \cite{shkalikov2} that in the case of an eigenvalue $\lambda_k$ of multiplicity 2 the system of root functions with eigenfunction $y_k$ removed is not always a basis in $L_2(0,1)$, and if the associated function $y_{k+1}$ is removed, then it is always a basis.
-Similarly, in the case of an eigenvalue $\lambda_k$ of multiplicity 3 the system of root functions with eigenfunction $y_k$ or associated function $y_{k+1}$ removed is not always a basis in $L_2(0,1)$, and if the associated function $y_{k+2}$ is removed, then it is always a basis.
-The current paper uses special associated functions denoted by $y_{k+1}^*$, $y_{k+1}^\#$, and $y_{k+2}^\#$ to write the necessary and sufficient conditions for the basis properties in explicit form.
-Two examples demonstrate the method in special boundary value problems.
+In particular, it was mentioned by A. A. Shkalikov \cite{shkalikov2} that in the case of an eigenvalue $\lambda_k$ of multiplicity 2, the system of root functions with eigenfunction $y_k$ removed is not always a basis in $L_2(0,1)$, and if the associated function $y_{k+1}$ is removed, then it is always a basis.
+Similarly, in the case of an eigenvalue $\lambda_k$ of multiplicity 3, the system of root functions with eigenfunction $y_k$ or associated function $y_{k+1}$ removed is not always a basis in $L_2(0,1)$, and if the associated function $y_{k+2}$ is removed, then it is always a basis.
+The current paper uses special associated functions denoted by $y_{k+1}^*$, $y_{k+1}^\#$, and $y_{k+2}^\#$ to write the necessary and sufficient conditions for the basis properties in explicit form, which was missing in the literature.
+Several examples demonstrate the method in special boundary value problems.